ASIAN SNACKS YOU NEVER KNEW YOU COULD PAIR WITH WHISKY

 TARTS GET ARTSY

-Having the gang over to watch the big game?
-People just can’t seem to get enough of salted egg potato chips these days, so try pairing it with a single malt the next time you have friends visiting.
+Are you inviting the gang over and want to surprise them with a whisky-snack pairing?
+People just can’t seem to get enough of salted egg potato chips these days, so try pairing it with a single malt whisky the next time you have friends visiting.
 The rich salty flavours in the chips bring out the spice notes as well as its sweet butterscotch notes.
 You’ll find that the effect of opposite flavours can result in a taste with more oomph.

 OF FRITTERS AND BITTERS